 What is Mothering With Grace?
 The mission of Mothering With Grace (MWG) is to help mothers grow within their vocation, recognizing the importance of growing in one’s own spiritual life in order to fulfill the God-given responsibility to form one’s children in virtue.
 We are a group of mothers seeking God’s grace to help us in our very important work of raising our children’s souls to Him!
 MWG is in total support of and in union with the Magisterium of the Catholic Church.

 Who is MWG for?
 The ONLY requirement is that you be a mother!
 MWG does not discriminate on the basis of age, race, religion, parenting philosophy, or state in life (working or stay-at-home mom, married or not).
 All mothers are welcome to attend.
 But there is the understanding that MWG is a Catholic program, and while mothers from all religions are welcome, the tone, format, and content of the meetings will be rooted in the Catholic faith.
-Also, some meetings may reference the marriage relationship.
+Also, some topics may reference the marriage relationship.
 This is not meant to isolate those mothers who are single through life’s circumstances, but rather to not ignore this integral dimension of Catholic family life.
-The Facilitators seek to represent Catholic teaching at all times.
+The speakers at the Conference and the Facilitators at the parish-based groups seek to represent Catholic teaching at all times.